 The Great Depression defined the 1930s.
 Consequently, FDR had a plan to tackle it.
 In his campaign for the Presidents office, he presented the New Deal.
 He beat Republican Herbert Hoover to take office on March 4th, 1933.
 He became the 32nd president.
 Americans re-elected him in 1936, 1940, and 1944.
 Thus, he became the only president to serve more than two terms.

 In 1939, World War II broke out.
 However, the USA stayed neutral.
 That changed after Japan attacked Pearl Harbor on December 7th, 1941.
-Thus, FDR became the leader of the Allied forces.
+Thus, FDR now stood at the helm of the Allied forces.

 His presidency was successful.
 He helped the USA through the Great Depression and ended the alcohol prohibition.
-Moreover, his leadership was essential during the war.
+Besides, his decisive leadership was essential during the war.
 Yet, it also had faults.
 For example, he created massive debt.
 Further, he was too trustworthy of the Soviet Leader Josip Stalin.

 He married his fifth cousin Eleanor Roosevelt.
 They had six children together.
 He was related to the 26th president of the USA, Theodore Roosevelt.
 Loved by liberals, hated by conservatives, Franklin Delano Roosevelt died on April 12th, 1945.